HydroponicAdvice.comUpdated May 2026

 Here's what makes it tricky: lockout looks like deficiency.
 Yellow leaves might mean "not enough nitrogen" or might mean "plenty of nitrogen but pH is wrong."
 Without testing, you can't tell which.

-I learned this by killing three basil plants.
+We learned this by killing three basil plants.
 Each time I added more nutrients thinking they were hungry.
 Each time the problem got worse. pH was 7.8 the whole time.
 The plants were starving in a nutrient-rich solution they couldn't access.

 ## Target pH Ranges